KennethJT1/Sperm-collection/REadMe.md

 password: Encrypted password of the user
 pictures: profile picture
 Other user-related fields as per your requirements
-2. Donor Collection:
+2. Donor and Surrogate Collection:
-_id: Unique identifier for the donor
+_id: Unique identifier for the client
 userId: Foreign key referencing the associated user
-profilePic: URL or file path to the donor's profile picture
+profilePic: URL or file path to the client's profile picture
-age: Age of the donor
+age: Age of the client
-height: Height of the donor
+height: Height of the client
-weight: Weight of the donor
+weight: Weight of the client
+genotype: Genotype of the client
+bloodGroups: List of blood groups
 Other donor-related fields as per your requirements
-3. Surrogate Collection:
-_id: Unique identifier for the surrogate
-userId: Foreign key referencing the associated user
-profilePic: URL or file path to the surrogate's profile picture
-age: Age of the surrogate
-height: Height of the surrogate
-weight: Weight of the surrogate
-Other surrogate-related fields as per your requirements
-4. Donation Request Collection:
+3. Donation Request Collection:
 _id: Unique identifier for the donation request
 donorId: Foreign key referencing the associated donor
 surrogateId: Foreign key referencing the associated surrogate